ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 1. Switch from the **Administrator** to the **Developer** perspective.
 Your context should be **Developer** > **+Add** on the left and **Project: example-health** on the top.
    ![Project View](images/solution55-openshift-microservices/ocp48-project-view.png)
-2. Let's build and deploy the application by selecting **From Git**.
+2. Let's build and deploy the application by selecting **Import from Git**.
 3. Enter the repository `https://github.com/IBM-Cloud/patient-health-frontend.git` in the Git Repo URL field.
    * Note the `Validated` indication.
    * Note that the builder image automatically detected the language Node.js.
 If not detected, select `Node.js` from the provided list.